-Frank E. Dangeard, age 58, has been a director of the Company since April 2014.
+Frank E. Dangeard, age 59, has been a director of the Company since April 2014.
 He has been the Managing Partner of Harcourt, an advisory and investment firm, since March 2008.
 Mr. Dangeard was Chairman and Chief Executive Officer of Thomson, a provider of digital video technologies, solutions and services, from September 2004 to February 2008.
 From September 2002 to September 2004, he was Deputy CEO of France Telecom, a global telecommunications operator.
 From 1997 to 2002, Mr. Dangeard was Deputy CEO of Thomson Multimedia and Thomson S.A. and was appointed Deputy Chairman of Thomson Multimedia in 1999.
 Prior to joining Thomson Multimedia and Thomson S.A., Mr. Dangeard was Managing Director of SG Warburg from 1988 to 1997.
-Mr. Dangeard also serves on the boards of directors of Atari S.A., Symantec Corporation, and Telenor Group, as well as a number of privately held companies.
-He graduated from the École des Hautes Études Commerciales, the Paris Institut d'Études Politiques and holds an L.L.M from Harvard Law School.
+Mr. Dangeard is currently a director of Royal Bank of Scotland and Symantec Corporation and was previously a director of Telenor Group.
+Mr. Dangeard also serves on the advisory board and as a non-voting director for a number of other public companies, including ATARI, Inc. He graduated from the École des Hautes Études Commerciales, the Paris Institut d'Études Politiques and holds an L.L.M from Harvard Law School.
 Our board of directors determined that Mr. Dangeard should serve as a director based on his extensive experience as a senior executive and investor in the technology industry as well as his skills relating to financial statements and accounting matters.

-Gilbert S. Palter, age 50, has been a director of the Company since May 2016.
+Gilbert S. Palter, age 51, has been a director of the Company since May 2016.
 Mr. Palter co-founded EdgeStone Capital Partners in 1999, and as Chief Investment Officer & Managing Partner helped EdgeStone grow to be one of Canada's leading independent private capital managers, with in excess of \$2 billion of capital commitments for its private equity, mezzanine debt, and venture capital funds.
 Prior to joining EdgeStone, Mr. Palter was the Founder, Chief Executive Officer, and Managing Director of Eladdan Capital Partners from January 1997, a Toronto-based private equity investment fund investing in and adding value to established, high quality, mid-market Canadian and American companies.
 He also founded Eladdan Enterprises in 1995, a boutique investment bank specializing in providing buy-side mergers and acquisitions advice.
-Mr. Palter previously worked at Morgan Stanley, Smith Barney, McKinsey & Company, and at Clairvest Group Inc., a TSX-listed merchant bank.
+Mr. Palter previously worked at Morgan Stanley, Smith Barney, McKinsey & Company, and Clairvest Group Inc., a TSX-listed merchant bank.
 Mr. Palter holds a B.S. degree from the University of Toronto, and he graduated with an MBA from Harvard Business School as a Baker Scholar and winner of the John L. Loeb Fellowship in Finance.
 Mr. Palter presently serves as Director at Atlantic Power Corporation, as well as Director and Chairman on numerous private company boards.
 Our board of directors determined that Mr. Palter should serve as a director based on his extensive financial and operations experience, as well as his public and private company board service.